 - What is the “Live Chat” on September 4th?

-During the “Live Chat” on September 4th, 2014, applicants and other interested persons can join online to discuss the program, the application process, and any other questions they have with ASAE Foundation staff, IGP Steering Committee members, and past grant recipients.
+During the “Live Chat” from 2:00– 3:00 p.m. on September 4th, 2014, applicants and other interested persons can join via a telephone call to discuss the program, the application process, and any other questions they have with ASAE Foundation staff, IGP Steering Committee members, and past grant recipients.
 Further details will be provided on the website once they are finalized.
-If you have any questions about the “Live Chat,” please contact IGP@asaecenter.org.
+If you have any questions about the “Live Chat,” or if you would like the telephone number to dial in, please contact IGP@asaecenter.org.